JMO3E/Case-Study-Bike-Shares/README.md

 ### Analysis

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the analysis stage I begin working in the spreadsheet file by finding the Max and Average ride length.
 Then I created a Pivot Table to see the total ride length membership per day.
 After that I exported all files to MySQL and began searching the total user by membership per month and the total time ride length by membership per month.
-Finally, I exported al the result in csv files to begin with the visualization stage.
+Finally, I exported all the result in csv files to begin with the visualization stage.

 ---